 When picking out your birds, you want hens, pullets or roosters that are alert with bright eyes, smooth and shiny feathers, clean legs, bright combs and clean nostrils.
 Chicks should be perky and bright-eyed.
 Make sure all poultry is vaccinated for Marek’s disease.

 Within the flock, make sure to provide ample space and places for timid birds to hide.
 There should be enough feed and water stations for the number of birds you own, and that they are easily accessible.
 One feed station should be provided per rooster.
 It’s also important to keep in mind that continually adding birds to your flock can increase stress levels and should be avoided.

 Be sure your coop has ample ventilation such as screened or shuttered openings and fans if space will allow.
 Four square feet should be provided per bird.
 A small door should be provided to allow access, and a temperature of 70-75 degrees should be maintained.
 To keep the coop cool, Styrofoam insulation can be covered by plywood on the south and west sides.
 For a warmer coop, provide thick insulation on the north side and on south-facing windows.

-Deterring predators is very important and you can do this by installing hardware cloth over any holes, windows, or openings.
+Deterring predators is very important in oir mountain community and you can do this by installing hardware cloth over any holes, windows, or openings.
+Hardware cloth is preffered over chicken wire, as predators can tear through weaker fencing.
 Electric fencing outside of the run and a fenced ceiling are also good barriers.
 A concrete base discourages digging predators, as does burying outside fencing 12” deep.
 Installing a sill underneath gates stops ruts and holes where predators can enter and chickens can escape.
 Rodents should be managed as they will eat eggs.

 Finally, you will want to confine your chickens in the coop at night.
 A motion-activated security light can be installed outside the coop to discourage predators as well.